 as well as a presentation of photographs and documents received recently.

-chair.
-Before the meeting started Enid our Chairman on behalf of the Society
+in the chair.
+Before the meeting started Enid our Chairman on behalf of

-extended our condolences to Ieuan Davies on the death of his father and
+the Society extended our condolences to Ieuan Davies on the death of his

 The main topic was the decision of the Society and others to have a memorial

 for Myfyr Emlyn at ‘Rhos Glynmaen, near the place where the famous

 preacher was born.
 It was decided to meet the following Wednesday (March

 15th) at Rhos Glynmaen to choose a suitable site.